timofeysie/rainbow-connection/README.md

 The most recent work is going into a Pico game medallion which can bring all the above projects together as one system to be used with the proposed learning sport.

+This will require an external React webapp to let users register for a game with their medallion and act as the referee during the game.

 See the docs directory for details about these projects.